True Marketing Efficiency For Small (But Mighty) Marketing Teams

 I love being a part of a small marketing team.
 At least on most days.

-But then there are days where there don’t seem to be enough hours to get it all done.
+But then there are days when there don’t seem to be enough hours to get it all done.
 And no matter how much you push yourself to put in more hours (or daydream about having double the manpower and triple the budget), the work keeps piling up.

 Sounds familiar?
 Chances are it does.